MegaMosquito/magritte/README.md

 sudo mkfs -t ext4 /dev/sda1
 ```

-When the formatting completes you can mount the disk as described in another recioe above and then start using it.
+When the formatting completes you can mount the disk as described in another recipe above and then start using it.